Air South (Georgia)

 An Air South Fairchild F-27 at Atlanta Municipal Airport (1974).

 Air South was an airline from the United States.
-Founded as Nationwide Airlines Southeast in 1969, the company had its headquarters in St. Simons, Georgia.
+Founded as Nationwide Airlines Southeast in 1969, the company had its headquarters at Malcom McKinnon Airport on St. Simons Island, Georgia.
 Out of its base at Atlanta Municipal Airport, Air South operated regional scheduled passenger flights within the southeastern US, using a small fleet of Fairchild F-27 and Martin 4-0-4 aircraft, as well as the Beechcraft Model 99.

 In 1975, Air South was acquired by Florida Airlines and became a wholly owned subsidiary, along with Shawnee Airlines.
 Over the following years, Air South continued flight operations under its own branding.
 As a consequence of the Airline Deregulation Act, it was eventually shut down in 1978.
 Florida Airlines then operated as Florida Airlines and Air South until 1981.

 Route network

 In the early 1970s, Air South offered a network of domestic flights to the following destinations: